 Twelve Years Since 9/11

 Hamilton, who spent his time in Congress representing Indiana’s 9th congressional district, was asked about the reasons behind the 9/11 attacks.
-Lee, who headed the 9/11 Commission, said members devoted a lot of time trying to understand the attackers’ motivations.
+Hamilton headed the 9/11 Commission and recalled members devoting a lot of time trying to understand the attackers’ motivations.
 He said that Osama Bin Laden grew up resenting American troops stationed in Saudi Arabia.
 In Bin Laden’s eyes, the Americans “desecrated their soil,” Hamilton said.

 “They didn’t read the Koran, they didn’t pray properly, they went to movies, they drank liquor, they smoked, and they were all gonna go to hell,” he said.